In our quest for health, we sometimes overlook how important it is to support our body’s own natural processes and innate wisdom.

 Not only that, autophagy is necessary if you want to maintain muscle strength, particularly as you age.
 Muscle stem cells, also known as satellite cells, are responsible for the repair of muscle tissue.
-As luck would have it, as we age we become more deficient in these much needed stem cells and the function of autophagy declines as well.
-However, by improving the autophagy process— i.e. spring-cleaning your cells on a regular basis —your muscle stem cells are able to continue their job of repair and renewal of your tissues.
+As luck would have it, as we age we become more deficient in these much-needed stem cells, and the function of autophagy declines as well.
+However, by improving the autophagy process— i.e. spring-cleaning your cells on a regular basis —your muscle stem cells are able to continue their job of repairing and renewal of your tissues.

 With intermittent fasting, again we see how the autophagy process is activated when we put our body under mild stress.
 When we undertake a short-term fast, the hormone insulin goes down while the hormone glucagon increases, this is because the role of glucagon is to prevent blood glucose levels from dropping too low.
 It is the increase in glucagon that activates the autophagy process.
 In fact intermittent fasting is an incredibly effective way of boosting autophagy.

 By following a low carbohydrate diet (50 grams or less a day) we induce ketosis — a state where our liver starts to produce ketones that become the primary source of fuel for our bodies, as opposed to glucose from carbohydrate consumption.
 Just as with exercise and intermittent fasting, this process activates autophagy sending a signal to our bodies to begin spring-cleaning our cells.